-During the period 26 grants (17 from funds held in Keeping Watch and 9 from other funds held by the Fund) totalling \$72,302 were made to assist serving members and their dependants.
-This included eight bereavement grants to assist with covering short-term expenses ahead of Defence entitlements being accessed.
-A donation was also made to the Jalasenastri (Navy Officer Wives Association) of 2nd Fleet Command (Pangkoarmada II) on behalf of the sailors and officers of the Royal Australian Navy in support of the families KRI Nanggala-402 lost at sea.
+During the period 21 grants (17 from funds held in 'Keeping Watch' and four from other funds held by the Fund) totalling \$81,672 were made to assist serving members and their dependants.
+This included four bereavement grants to assist with covering short-term expenses ahead of Defence entitlements being accessed.